tarwn/lessthandot-hugo/blogs/content/posts/2009-06-10-avoid-conversions-in-execution-plans-by.md

   - sql

 ---
-Yesterday in the [Changing exec to sp_executesql doesn&#8217;t provide any benefit if you are not using parameters correctly][1] post I showed you that sp_executesql is better than exec because you get plan reuse and the procedure cache doesn&#8217;t get bloated.
+Yesterday in the [Changing exec to sp_executesql doesn't provide any benefit if you are not using parameters correctly][1] post I showed you that sp_executesql is better than exec because you get plan reuse and the procedure cache doesn't get bloated.

 Today I will show you that sp_executesql is better than exec or ad hoc queries when you deal with conversions in execution plans